 Lard is a type of fat that is rendered from pork.
 It is high in calories and fat, but it is also a good source of healthy monounsaturated fats.
-Additionally lard provides essential vitamins and minerals, including vitamin D, phosphorus, and zinc.
+In addition, lard provides essential vitamins and minerals, such as vitamin D, phosphorus, and zinc.

-Lard produced from pigs which were fed an omega-3 fortified diet was seen to have a positive impact on blood lipid levels in mice (8).
-Lard is also a great substitute for butter and other vegetable oils when cooking or baking .
+Lard produced from pigs that have been fed an omega-3 fortified diet was found to have a positive impact on blood lipid levels in mice (13).
+Lard is also an excellent substitute for butter and other vegetable oils when cooking or baking.

-While it is high in calories and low in carbs, it is also high in saturated fats which have been linked to an increased risk of heart disease and other health issues.
-It would be best to limit the consumption of lard and other foods high in unhealthy fats.
+While it is high in calories and low in carbs, it is also high in saturated fats, which have been linked to an increased risk of heart disease and other health issues.
+It’s best to limit the consumption of lard and other foods that are high in unhealthy fats.

 Simple meal idea:

 - Use lard to sear and cook a steak or other types of meat for a flavorful low-carb meal.

 Explore more low-carb meals for family options in our previous post.

 How can I gain weight fast without carbs?

 Eating high-calorie, low-carb foods to gain weight can be an effective strategy.
 When combined with resistance training, it can help you gain weight quickly.